 FINRG is Finland based record label and event organizer.
-It’s been the leading source of harder edge of electronic music for the last 20 years now.
+It’s been one of the leading source of harder edge of electronic music for the last 20 years now.

 FINRG’s ethos is based on Finnish national epic Kalevala, which is the driving force to describe the dark and cold feel of the music and artists we represent.

 FINRG’s story starts at 2001 when DJ Karri K released his dj mix simply titled ”FINRG”.
 Karri have had vision about first 100% Finnish Hard Dance label and soon he told about his vision to Carbon Based guys and DJ Nemes.
 Soon after that, things started to roll and ”FINRG001 : Carbon Based – Kraateri / Karri K & DFG – Be quiet” was out in 2002.
 The release was noted in and reviewed all around the world.

 2003 started an event productions operations when FINRG Crew did a room for legendary Koneisto Festival at 26.7.2003.
 The night was a full success and scorching heatwave made venue yet even hotter than sauna.
 At this point, it was sure that FINRG is a new kind of phenomena and fresh arctic breeze to finnish electronic music scene.

 After the Koneisto event, it was also sure, that Carbon Based and DJ RX joined the FINRG operations full scale.
 Karri K and Nemes left in a background and later they both focused in other things and leaved the FINRG in good terms and standing friendship.